 Launched more than 20 years ago, the Denver Warburg Chapter helps to bring together the region’s German-American community several times a year.
 The Chapter partners with organizations such as the Denver Council on Foreign Relations, the Colorado German American Chamber of Commerce, and the Korbel School of International Relations at the University of Denver.

-In 2017, the Denver Chapter hosted events with speakers such as Hans Kundnani, Senior Transatlantic Fellow at the German Marshall Fund of the United States; Dr. Rachel Bronson, Executive Director and Publisher of the Bulletin of the Atomic Scientists; Max Grünig, President of the Ecologic Institute U.S.; Anja Wehler-Schoeck, Resident Director of Jordan and Iraq at the Friedrich Ebert Foundation in Amman, Jordan; Dr. Patrick Keller, Coordinator for Foreign and Security Policy at the Konrad-Adenauer-Stiftung in Berlin; and Dr. Jana Puglierin, German Council on Foreign Relations(DGAP) Head of Program at Alfred von Oppenheim Center for European Policy Studies.
+In recent years, the Denver Chapter has hosted events with speakers such as Constanze Stelzenmueller, Robert Bosch Senior Fellow at the Center on the United States and Europe at Brookings; Dr. Cornelius Adebahr, Political Analyst and Nonresident Fellow at Carnegie Europe; Ambassador Christopher Hill, former U.S. Ambassador to Iraq; Stefan Schlüter, former German Consul General in San Francisco; Anja Goerz, journalist, radio host, and author; Hans Kundnani, Senior Transatlantic Fellow at the German Marshall Fund of the United States; Dr. Rachel Bronson, Executive Director and Publisher of the Bulletin of the Atomic Scientists; Max Grünig, President of the Ecologic Institute U.S.; Anja Wehler-Schoeck, Resident Director of Jordan and Iraq at the Friedrich Ebert Foundation in Amman, Jordan; Dr. Patrick Keller, Coordinator for Foreign and Security Policy at the Konrad-Adenauer-Stiftung in Berlin; and Dr. Jana Puglierin, German Council on Foreign Relations(DGAP) Head of Program at Alfred von Oppenheim Center for European Policy Studies.

 About the Chapter Co-Directors